hacs/documentation/source/docs/publish/include.md

 - https://github.com/home-assistant/actions#hassfest (only for integrations)
 - https://github.com/hacs/action

-When all of this is covered, you can add it to repository type files in https://github.com/hacs/default
+When all of this is covered, you can add it to repository type files at [https://github.com/hacs/default](https://github.com/hacs/default)

-In your fork of `hacs/default`, create a new branch for your changes from the `master`branch.
-Do **not** use the`master` branch directly for your changes.
+In your fork of `hacs/default`, create a new branch for your changes from the `master` branch.
+Do **not** use the `master` branch directly for your changes.

 Your PR needs to be editable, so you can not submit it from an organization.